Addiction Recovery Ministry Support

 To these ends, ARMS will devote itself to the ongoing process of providing resources for awareness, education, prevention, and treatment options.

+Do you want to help?
+This brochure advises of skills needed and roles available to be filled on the Addiction Recovery team.
 ARMS members will commit their time, caring, and non-judgmental attention to people with addictions, and those affected by addiction, seeking help, educating themselves and being prepared to listen to and assist them in finding help in their struggles.

 What We Do